1. Introduction

 4.1 Text-to-3D: Creating Spatial Content

-– Film and animation
+- New workflows for film and animation pre-visualization.

 4.2 Text-to-4D: Adding the Temporal Dimension